COVID-19 pandemic in Vietnam

 The COVID-19 pandemic in Vietnam has resulted in confirmed cases of COVID-19 and deaths.
 The number of confirmed cases is the highest total in Southeast Asia, and the 13th highest in the world.
 Hanoi is the most affected locale with 1,649,654 confirmed cases and 1,238 deaths, followed by Ho Chi Minh City with 628,736 cases and 20,476 deaths; however, the Vietnamese Ministry of Health has estimated that the real number of cases may be four to five times higher.

 On 31 December 2019, China announced the discovery of a cluster of pneumonia cases in Wuhan; the news had circulated on Vietnamese media by early January 2020.
 The virus was first confirmed to have spread to Vietnam on 23 January 2020, when two Chinese people in Ho Chi Minh City tested positive for the virus.
 Early cases were primarily imported until local transmission began to develop in February and March.
 Clusters of cases were later detected in Vĩnh Phúc, Hải Dương, and three other major cities, with the first death on 31 July 2020.

 During 2020, the Vietnamese government's efforts to contain the spread of COVID-19 were mostly successful.
 The country pursued a zero-COVID strategy, using contact tracing, mass testing, quarantining, and lockdowns to aggressively suppress transmission of the virus.
-Vietnam suspended the entry of all foreigners from 22 March 2020 until 17 November 2021 to limit the spread of the virus.
+Vietnam suspended the entry of nearly all foreigners from 22 March 2020 until 17 November 2021 to limit the spread of the virus.
 The measure did not apply to diplomats, officials, foreign investors, experts, and skilled workers.
 On 5 January 2021, the government strengthened prevention and control of COVID-19, particularly through border control, with the principle of "protecting people's health first."
 Individuals entering Vietnam had to isolate for at least 14 days if they were unvaccinated, or seven days if they had been fully vaccinated, and were contained in government-funded quarantine facilities.
 Specially designated individuals such as diplomats were exempt.